-Often, in fact, the answer to the question comes in already after 5 seconds – which was also the case here – but as I’m a stickler for finding evidence that supports my quick reading – I spend the remaining 1 minute and 25 seconds with looking at some geometrical patterns that allow me to see what story the cards tell or how the story unfolds and which confirms what I initially see on the spot.
+As far as the reading of a grand tableau goes, often, in fact, the answer to the question comes in already after 5 seconds – which was also the case here – but as I’m a stickler for finding evidence that supports my quick reading – I spend the remaining 1 minute and 25 seconds with looking at some geometrical patterns that allow me to see what story the cards tell or how the story unfolds and which confirms what I initially see on the spot.

 Some readers read emerging patterns, others read the cards in pairs.
 I go mostly for patterns rather than pairs, and read the cards in a flow so that each card tells a story the logical way.

 In other words, I make inferences about what the cards mean in tandem with others based on their progressively stemming from the cards that precede them.
 If I start with a card in the middle of the square, or anywhere else for that matter, I read first clock-wise and then diagonally.
 I call this linking and bending.
 The reason why I prefer the clock-wise reading in a carré of 9, for instance, is because it forms a spiral that often reverberates in a splash that connects the above and the below.

 Generally, I start with any one pair and get the narrative going by linking the remaining cards in a row in a logical progression.
 I see reading from pair to pair as secondary to this method.
 The idea is to get the narrative going, and simply look at what story the images form.